Skip to main content

 The government of India is formulating several green industrial policies while also working on a roadmap for green steel production.
 However, these initial steps must now be translated into action by addressing some of the key barriers to energy transition.

-In response to the increasing steel demand from the construction and infrastructure sectors, the project aims to catalyze the decarbonization of Indian steel production by demonstrating the technical and commercial viability of energy-efficient and best available low-carbon technologies (BAT).
+In response to the increasing steel demand from the construction and infrastructure sectors, the “Catalysing the Decarbonisation of Indian Steel” (“India – Steel”) project aims to catalyse the decarbonisation of Indian steel production by demonstrating the technical and commercial viability of energy-efficient and best available low-carbon technologies (BAT).

 The project will focus on creating an enabling environment for green steel by introducing regulatory, financial, and educational measures to integrate renewable energy and BAT technologies.

-The Financial Cooperation (FC) component will support the introduction of renewable energy and BAT technologies through a partial guarantee mechanism, concessional loans and grants.
+The Financial Cooperation (FC) component will support the introduction of renewable energy and BAT technologies through concessional loans and grants.

 The Technical Cooperation (TC) component will develop an enabling policy and regulatory environment for accelerating renewable energy integration, facilitate BAT awareness and adoption, and build stakeholder capacity and synergies with government and corporate momentum to drive the decarbonisation of the steel sector towards a net-zero pathway.